Faculty Mentoring - Department Heads

 A "traditional" mentor in the form of an experienced faculty member can be a central "star" in a new faculty member’s constellation of mentors, especially during the first year.
 Often Department Heads are responsible to make these connections.

-When matching mentors to protégé’s, start by aligning a mentor’s expertise in one area (teaching, research/scholarship, service) with a protégé’s area of greatest need.
+When matching mentors to mentees, start by aligning a mentor’s expertise in one area (teaching, research/scholarship, service) with a mentee's area of greatest need.
 Then consider other areas of compatibility such as content expertise, scholarship or research agenda, and personal interests and circumstances.

 Managing Plans of Work

 The Plan of Work is an effective vehicle to reinforce your expectations of the new faculty member, define a balanced set of goals, and uncover areas of needed support.
-Faculty Mentoring @RIT: A Guide for Department Heads contains a list of sample Plan of Work goals typical for new faculty.
+See Managing the Plan of Work (PDF).

 Mentors vs. Supervisors